abhay7dev/Arch-Install-Guide/final.md

 I have decided against having multilib support because 32bit functionality is not highly needed unless i plan on using wine.
+I also decided to use grub because grub has better looking themes lmao

-Minimal
+### Minimal pacstrap
 ```bash
 pacstrap /mnt \
 linux linux-headers linux-firmware \
 base base-devel git nano \